demisto/content/Packs/ILert/Integrations/ILert/README.md

+iLert is a modern uptime platform with advanced on-call and alerting features.

-Alert and notify users using iLert
+Alert and notify users using iLert.
-This integration was integrated and tested with version v1 of iLert
+This integration was integrated and tested with API version 1 of iLert.

 ## Configure iLert on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.